radhi-garg/News_Assignment/README.md

 2. npm run dev to run in development mode

+3. Insert a test user, {email: 'test@gmail.com', password: 'test123', name: 'test'}, in test collection to run  tests successfully as it creates token using login API.

-3. npm run test for test
+4. npm run test for test

-4. Follow API documentation to use API endpoints.
+5. Follow API documentation to use API endpoints.